 You may know this chef from his restaurant Louro, an adorable spot in Greenwich Village, NYC.
 Chef David Santos’ menu is developed with the wrappings of the warmth of a close immigrant family with his extensive culinary expertise, creating unbelievable food with absolutely no pretense.
 His credentials are pretty impeccable.
 During his training at Bouley he became enamored with sauces, at Per Se and NJ’s Nicholas excellence was the focus, and at Hotel Griffou he became known for his tasting menus.

 He does not like to be reigned in.
 That’s why every Monday at Louro he casts aside the menu to be inspired by a whimsical theme.
 The Nossa Mesa Supper Club hosts evenings in honor of, say, a Marvel Comics superhero, the Game of Thrones return, or Fat Elvis, to name a few.
 The dinners are BYOB, or full bar available, and are truly inventive.

 [Since this post aired, Louro has sadly closed.
-But keep your ears open for Chef David Santos pop up dinners around NYC, which he lists on his Facebook page]
+But keep your radar aligned for Chef David Santos pop up dinners, see details on his website. chefdavidsantos.com]

 Pork Chops with Apple-Rye Compote